-Theatres, concert halls and cinema should follow the government's performing arts Guidance.
+Theatres, concert halls and cinemas should follow the government's Guidance.

 Weddings and Funerals

-In England, face coverings are now required by law to be worn in a wide range of settings including entertainment venues, shops, supermarkets, indoor transport hubs, indoor shopping centres, banks, building societies, post offices and on public transport.
+In England, face coverings are recommended in a wide range of settings including entertainment venues, shops, supermarkets, indoor transport hubs, indoor shopping centres, banks, building societies, post offices and on public transport.
 Please be mindful that there are valid exemptions for some individuals and groups to not wear a face covering in these settings.

 People are also strongly encouraged to wear a face covering in any enclosed public space where there are people they do not normally meet.